 A number of relatives of former Yemeni President Ali Abdullah Saleh were replaced Friday in a major shakeup of the military, though two prominent members of his family remained in powerful military posts.

-Friday’s shakeup was announced in a statement by a spokesman for the Yemeni Embassy in Washington and attributed to current President Abdu Rabu Mansour Hadi.
+Friday’s moves were announced in a statement by a spokesman for the Yemeni Embassy in Washington and attributed to the current president, Abdu Rabu Mansour Hadi.

 Another of the sacked Salehs was the former president’s nephew, Tareq Saleh, who had been head of the presidential guard.

-They are Brig.
-Gen. Ahmed Ali Abdullah Saleh, who is the former president’s son and head of the Republican Guard, and Brig.
-Gen. Yahya Mohammed Abdullah Saleh, the former president’s nephew and head of Central Security Forces.
+But the changes did not affect Brigadier Gen. Ahmed Ali Abdullah Saleh, who is the former president’s son and head of the Republican Guard, nor did they affect Brigadier Gen. Yahya Mohammed Abdullah Saleh, the former president’s nephew and head of Central Security Forces.

-Anti-government demonstrators demanded last year that all of the former president’s relatives be replaced.
+Anti-government demonstrators had demanded last year that all of the former president’s relatives be replaced.

-Following months of massive street protests, Ali Abdullah Saleh finally stepped down in February in exchange for immunity, as part of a power transfer deal brokered by the six-nation Gulf Cooperation Council.
+Protesters had taken to the streets in mass demonstrations over the past year, calling for Saleh’s departure from office.
+He finally stepped down in February in exchange for immunity as part of a power transfer deal brokered by the six-nation Gulf Cooperation Council.
 However, he remained president of the ruling General People’s Congress party.

-The restructuring of the military was part of the negotiated power transfer deal and was promised by the new president.
+The restructuring of the military had been part of the negotiated power transfer deal and had been promised by the new president.